vOlive-io/QuarrelsomeQuests/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/vOlive-io/QuarrelsomeQuests.svg)](https://github.com/vOlive-io/QuarrelsomeQuests/stargazers)
 [![GitHub Issues](https://img.shields.io/github/issues/vOlive-io/QuarrelsomeQuests.svg)](https://github.com/vOlive-io/QuarrelsomeQuests/issues)

 QuarrelsomeQuests is a deck-building card game revolving around your ‘heroes’, cards that go into battle for you.
 You can collect, purchase, and pull these cards at the in-game store, or collect them from various in-game events!
-Each card has a set of moves attached to it, which allows for each card to, when in battle, have a unique playstyle, causing a fun gameplay loop.
+Each card has a set of moves attached to it, which allows for each card, when in battle, have a unique playstyle, causing a fun gameplay loop.

 ## 💻 How to Install
 Because QuarrelsomeQuests is under development, there is no download package to play the game as a desktop application.
 But the game IS playable on GitHub Pages.
 There you can start your hunt for a perfect deck!